How to Fuel a Marathon: Avoid the Wall and Run Your Best Race

 During the Race

 Follow the fuelling and hydration plan you’ve practised in training.
-Stick with products you know work for you and avoid trying anything new on the day — even if it’s being handed out on course.
+Stick with products you know work for you and avoid trying anything new on the day - even if it’s being handed out on the course.
+Carry more fuel than you expect to need (in pockets or a belt) to account for accidental drops or higher-than-expected fatigue.

 Be ready to adapt your strategy if conditions change.
 On a hot day, you may need to drink more; if you start to feel nauseous or bloated, you might need to ease off the carbs for a short period.